Grady-Saccullo/schema-scrapper/README.md

 There are some reserved attributes which have special meaning.
 All reserved attributes start with `!` to help differentiate them from custom attributes and prevent any conflicts.

 - `!nth` - The index of the tag to select.
 This is 0 based or first/last.
-Possible values are `first`, `last`, or a number.
+Currently only accepts a number.

 ```json
 {